jenaye/aapanel/README.md

 # aapanel

 ## aapanel 6.6.6 - CVE-XXX

 * Description : allows remote authenticated users to execute arbitrary commands via the setting menu of Sotfware Store.
 * Affected version : All <= 6.6.6

 ### Information

 To make this PoC, I just installed the software using docker-compose

-* Vulnerability Type : Remote command execution (RCE Authenticated)
+* Vulnerability Type : Remote command execution (Authenticated RCE)

 ### POC

 Go to Software Store, click on any row from the setting's field, intercept the request when you click on "start/stop/restart" and modify/edit the resquest to execute what you want.
 Here is an example with curl :

 <img width="1280" alt="receStore" src="https://raw.githubusercontent.com/jenaye/aapanel/master/injectionCommandStore.png">

 <img width="1280" alt="receStore" src="https://raw.githubusercontent.com/jenaye/aapanel/master/getCurl.png">

 ## aapanel 6.6.6 - CVE-2020-14421